Civil Engineering.

 SCOPE OF WORK

-Our works included the formation of a new reinforced concrete external slab, installation of foul and storm drainage systems, and construction of new blockwork foundations for the modular buildings.
-These essential civil engineering tasks provide the structural and operational base for both the SDEC refurbishment and the temporary mortuary.
+Previous works also included the formation of a reinforced concrete external slab, installation of drainage infrastructure, and construction of blockwork foundations for modular buildings supporting the SDEC ward and temporary mortuary.

 CHALLENGES

-The project was delivered within a live hospital environment, requiring careful planning and strict safety measures to ensure that the hospital remained fully operational.
-In addition, the fast-paced programme demanded precise coordination and efficient delivery to expand the hospital’s operating capacity as quickly as possible.
+The project has been delivered within a live hospital environment, requiring careful planning and strict safety measures to ensure that the hospital remained fully operational.
+In addition, the fast-paced programme demands precise coordination and efficient delivery to expand the hospital’s operating capacity as quickly as possible.

 SOLUTIONS / BENEFITS

-We worked closely with Morgan Sindall Construction to coordinate all on-site activities, minimising disruption to hospital operations while maintaining a safe environment for staff, patients and visitors.
-By effectively managing the construction programme alongside the main contractor and ensuring seamless integration with ongoing hospital services, we delivered the project on time while providing the hospital with new facilities that improve patient care and operational efficiency.
+Working closely with Morgan Sindall Construction, we're coordinating all phases of the works to minimise disruption to hospital operations while maintaining a safe environment for staff, patients and visitors.
+By effectively managing the construction programme alongside the main contractor and ensuring seamless integration with ongoing hospital services, we're delivering the project on time while providing the hospital with new facilities that improve patient care and operational efficiency.

 SOCIAL VALUE / SUSTAINABILITY

-Sustainable practices were integrated throughout the project, including careful management of materials and efficient construction methods to minimise waste.
-All drainage systems were designed to meet environmental standards, supporting long-term operational sustainability for the hospital.
+Sustainable practices have been integrated throughout the project, including careful management of materials and efficient construction methods to minimise waste.
+All drainage systems are designed to meet environmental standards, supporting long-term operational sustainability for the hospital.

 The project supports the NHS's long-term plan by improving hospital infrastructure, enabling faster and safer treatment for patients.
 By delivering critical facilities, the project contributes to the health and well-being of the local community.